 In 2013, Pogue led Oakland into its first season in the Horizon League to a 4-2-1 record, hosted Oakland's first-ever Horizon League game on Sept.
 6 against Valparaiso and won its first league game on Sept.
 28 at Cleveland State.
 Pogue led the 2012 Golden Grizzlies to a regular season league title and was named Summit League Coach of the Year for the second time in his career.

-In his first season in charge at OU, Pogue was named Summit League Coach of the Year.
+In his first season as head coach, Pogue was named Summit League Coach of the Year.
 Oakland posted a 5-1-1 league record and finished 9-5-3 overall, while winning The Summit League regular season title.

 Prior to Oakland, Pogue served as a volunteer assistant coach at his alma mater, Western Michigan University.
 He has also been working as a goalkeeper trainer since 1994 with area high schools, the Troy Premier Soccer Association, TKO Soccer Club of Portage/Kalamazoo, Bloomfield Hills Soccer Club and the Michigan Bucks.
 In addition, Pogue has served as either a camp director or coach at the Detroit Country Day Academy, Midwest Soccer Camps, Michigan Bucks Soccer School, Western Michigan, Oakland and Detroit Rockers Soccer Camp.

 A Troy Athens High School standout, Pogue played four years at WMU after redshirting at Oakland in 1995.
 Pogue started all four seasons for the Broncos and was named team captain and earned MVP honors for his final three seasons.
-He graduated from WMU in 2000 with a Bachelor's degree in finance and accounting and also holds an MBA from Oakland.
+He graduated from WMU in 2000 with a Bachelor's degree in finance and accounting and also holds an MBA from Oakland in 2006.

 In addition to his coaching and recruiting duties, Pogue also serves as the head camp director for the summer program that serves more than 900 campers each year.